libts/tslib/README.md

 Example: `module lowpass factor=0.5 threshold=1`

+### module: evthres
+  After "pen/finger down" N number of input samples need to be delivered by the driver before they are considered valid and passed on to the user (application).
+If "pen/finger up" occurs before N samples are being read from the device driver, tslib will drop the "tap".

+  This filter can be used to avoid touches that, for example, result from electro magnetic interference, that are known to be shorter than what a real user would create.

+  In contrast to the `skip` filter, the `evthres` filter will not cut out events that are part of a real touch input.
+It will only cut out one whole "tap", if short enough.

+  Compared to the `debounce` filter, this filter will act on every occurance of "pen/finger down", including the first one, not only starting with the second.
+Also, `debounce` is time-based, not events-based.

+Parameters:
+* `N`

+	number of events between "down" and "up" that must be provided by the device driver for the touch to be considered real and passed on.

+Example: `module evthres N=5`

 ### module:	variance
   Variance filter.
 Tries to do it's best in order to filter out random noise coming from touchscreen ADC's.
 This is achieved by limiting the sample